valkey-io/valkey-doc/docs/reference/cluster-spec.md

 ### Heartbeat and gossip messages

-Redis Cluster nodes continuously exchange ping and pong packets.
+Valkey Cluster nodes continuously exchange ping and pong packets.
 Those two kinds of packets have the same structure, and both carry important configuration information.
 The only actual difference is the message type field.
 We'll refer to the sum of ping and pong packets as *heartbeat packets*.

 Usually nodes send ping packets that will trigger the receivers to reply with pong packets.
 However this is not necessarily true.
 It is possible for nodes to just send pong packets to send information to other nodes about their configuration, without triggering a reply.
 This is useful, for example, in order to broadcast a new configuration as soon as possible.